COALAIP/specs/README.md

 Think about the following scenario:

 > Andy Warhol decides to use the COALA IP protocol to register his work on a blockchain.
-He's registering one of his works called "32 Campbell's Soup Cans" as a Creation and attaches a poster of the work as a Manifestation of it.
+He's registering one of his works called "32 Campbell's Soup Cans" as a Work and attaches a poster of the work as a Manifestation of it.
 He also creates a Right defining the licensing terms of buying the poster and attaches it to the Manifestation.
-Since Andy is not really good with computers—they were never really his type of medium—he accidentally registers a Creation of Edvard Munch's "The Scream" under his name.
+Since Andy is not really good with computers—they were never really his type of medium—he accidentally registers a Work of Edvard Munch's "The Scream" under his name.

 Visually, this is what we'd end up with: